andrewheiss/ath-hugo/content/blog/2021-12-18_bayesian-propensity-scores-weights/index.markdown

 3. For each of the `\(K\)` samples, generate inverse probability weights and run an outcome model using those weights.
 This essentially means that we’ll be running the outcome model `malaria_risk ~ net` a bunch of times based on different weights each time.
 4. Combine the results from the outcome model to create the final `\(\nu\)`-free ATE.

-This process is similar to [multiple imputation](https://www.andrewheiss.com/blog/2018/03/07/amelia-tidy-melding/) or bootstrapping: run the same model a bunch of times on slightly different data and combine the results/
+This process is similar to [multiple imputation](https://www.andrewheiss.com/blog/2018/03/07/amelia-tidy-melding/) or bootstrapping: run the same model a bunch of times on slightly different data and combine the results.

 Here’s what this looks like in practice.
 First we’ll predict net usage based on the confounders of income, temperature, and health using **brms** (with default priors and settings):